hiyin/covidscope-user-tutorial/docs/index.md

 * UMAP coordinates

 Example input files are provided for your reference.
 Input files needed to be in .csv format.

-We assume that users have analyzed their data in one of the most popular software Seurat in R. You can output your three input files from your Seurat object by:
+We assume that users have analyzed their data in one of the most popular software Seurat in R. You can output your three input files from your Seurat object.

 * Metadata: your own metadata file in .csv format i.e. meta.csv
 * Count matrix:

 ```sh
 # convert the sparse count matrix into dense matrix
 # https://stackoverflow.com/questions/4558277/write-a-sparse-matrix-to-a-csv-in-r